VFC-12: Current VFC-12

 On 1 September 1973, at NAF Detroit, Michigan, the current squadron was established as VC-12, the Navy's first Reserve Fleet Composite Squadron.
 The squadron employed the single seat A-4 Skyhawk and dual seat TA-4Js in providing multiple support services, including air intercept and dissimilar air combat maneuvering (ACM) training for Atlantic and Pacific fleet units.

 In 1975, VC-12 moved to its current home at NAS Oceana, Virginia Beach, Virginia.
-In June 1988, VC-12 was re-designated Fighter Squadron Composite Twelve (VFC-12) to more accurately describe the squadron's mission of Dissimilar Air Combat Training.
+In June 1988, VC-12 was re-designated Fighter Squadron Composite Twelve (VFC-12) to more accurately describe the squadron's mission of Dissimilar Air Combat Training (DACT).

 On 1 October 1992, the squadron was assigned to Reserve Carrier Air Wing 20 (CVWR-20, renamed Tactical Support Wing in 2007).
 It was previously assigned to the Fleet Logistics Support Wing.

 On 16 July 1993, the squadron flew its last mission with the A-4 Skyhawk.

 In 1994, the unit transitioned to the F/A-18A/B Hornet.
 In 2004, the A's were upgraded to the A+, which included upgraded mission computers and weapons capabilities.
 In 2006, VFC-12 traded these F/A-18A+ models (which had low arrested landing fatigue life) for F/A-18Cs from VFA-87.
 Finally, in 2012, VFC-12 traded jets again with VFA-87 so that VFC-12 operated the F/A-18A+.

 In 2021, the squadron converted to the Boeing F/A-18E/F Super Hornet.